pippinbarr/cart263-2020/slides/pizzicato/pizzicato.md

 ## Attack and release

-- Two very important basic concepts in sound engineering are attack and release
 - __Attack__ is how long it takes to reach full volume after being started
 - __Release__ is how long it takes to reach zero volume after being stopped